tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-building-app.md

 #### Defining Outputs in the Server Function

-In Shiny, the relationship between inputs, outputs, and render functions is vital for an interactive experience.
-The functionality of inputs is fully realized when linked to outputs.
 Outputs are generated within the server using render functions, each tailored to produce specific types of visualizations, such as renderTable for tables, renderImage for images, and renderPlot for plots.
 These outputs, once generated by the server, are then displayed in the UI using corresponding output functions.

 The process of adding outputs to a Shiny app involves several key steps:
-1. Creating the Output: Define the type of output (plot, table, text, etc.).
+1. *Creating the Output*: Define the type of output (plot, table, text, etc.).
-2. Render the Output: Use a suitable render... function matching the output type
+2. *Render the Output*: Use a suitable render... function matching the output type
-3. Assign the Rendered Object: Connect the output to an identifier (output$ID).
+3. *Assign the Rendered Object*: Connect the output to an identifier (output$ID).
-4. Incorporating the Output in UI: Place the output in the UI using the matching ...Output function.
+4. *Incorporating the Output in UI*: Place the output in the UI using the matching ...Output function.
 Remember, the content within a render... function is enclosed in curly braces ({...}), ensuring proper execution and display of the output.

 {{% codeblock %}}